How do I turn on MFA delete for my Amazon S3 bucket?

 }

-After you turn on MFA delete for the bucket, you must include the request header in all future object deletes to permanently delete an object version.
-The header's value is the chain of your authentication device's serial number, a space, and the authentication code displayed on it.
+To permanently delete an object version, you must include the x-amz-mfa request header.
+You can use the --mfa option in the delete-object command to include the header value.
+The header's value is the chain of your authentication device's serial number, a space, and the authentication code.
 For more information, see Deleting an object from an MFA delete-enabled bucket.
-You can use the --mfa option in the delete-object command to include the header value.

-If you try to delete an object version in your bucket without MFA, then you get the following error.
-You also get this error when you use an IAM user to try to delete the object version:
+If you don't turn on MFA delete and you try to delete an object version, then you get the following error.
+You also get the following error when you use an IAM user to try to delete the object version:

 "VersionId": "3HLkqCxf3vjVBH40Nrjkd"